 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 Please check out my full disclosure policy here.

 You won’t be finding cute shaped cheese and color coordinated crackers.
+What you will find are easy to assemble healthy snacks for kids to take to school, or make at home.

 We are going for simple here!